Vaginismus Coping Strategies That Finally Work

 • Deep emotional connection and shared pleasure

-This kind of focused visualization helps retrain your brain to associate intimacy with safety and pleasure.
-Over time, it can reduce protective reflexes and help your body respond with more relaxation and openness - a vital step in coping with vaginismus, as well as managing vaginismus pain.
+This kind of mental rehearsal helps rewire your brain to link intimacy with safety and pleasure.
+Over time, it reduces tension and supports the relaxed, open response your body is capable of.
+This is an essential step in coping with vaginismus, as well as managing vaginismus pain.

 To support vaginismus anxiety relief: